magic-akari/lrc-maker/README.md

 The current version of Edge should be supported theoretically, but there are unexplained reasons for the code to not run after loading.
 This problem is left to be observed after the Edge with the V8 kernel is released.

 The browsers which do not have ES Module support will load the fallback script.
 Note: The fallback is not tested.
-The old browsers may encounter css layout confusion.
+The old browsers may encounter CSS layout confusion.

 Ancient browsers such as IE are no longer supported.
-If you are ancient browser user, it is better to use old version of this project.
+If you are an ancient browser user, it is better to use the old version of this project.

 ## Development